BrentGrammer/PROGNOTES/LinearAlgebra/DotProduct.md

 - **Important thing to know is the relationship between the cosine of the angle between two vectors and the sine of the dot product between those two vectors**
   - vectors that meet at a right angle are orthogonal and have a dot product of zero. a'b=0 is one of the most important expressions in linear algebra, and is the foundation for myriad applications ranging from subspace projections to least-squares statistical modeling to eigenvalue decomposition and singular value decomposition.

+#### In Machine Learning:

+- The dot product of normalized vectors ranges between -1 and 1 (effectively the cosine of the angle between them).
+And in ML, correlation between two features also ranges between -1 and 1.

 ### The Law of Cosines

 - Proof that the algebraic and geometric expressions for the dot product are equivalent